-Recently, dLLMs have emerged as a strong competitor to arLLMs \citep{sahoo2024simple, llada, ye2025dream}.
-Comparing to autoregressive models, dLLMs use encoder-only transformers to generate text by iteratively unmasking tokens via a reversed discrete diffusion process.
+Recently, dLLMs have emerged as a strong competitor to arLLMs \citep{sahoo2024simple, llada, ye2025dream, khanna2025mercury}.
+Compared to autoregressive models, dLLMs use bidirectional attention (non-causal) to generate text by iteratively demasking tokens via a reversed discrete diffusion process.
 The training objective is to minimize the mask reconstruction loss \cite{llada}:

 $\boldsymbol{x_0}$ is an original sequence of length $L$ sampled from the training data.
 The masking process is governed by the mask ratio $t$, which is sampled uniformly, resulting in the corrupted sequence $\boldsymbol{x_t}$.
 The set $\mathbf{M}$ denotes the indices of the tokens that were masked by the forward process at ratio $t$.
 The $\ell$-th token is considered for the loss only if it was masked.
 Such a loss objective has been shown to be the negative evidence lower bound (ELBO) on the data likelihood \citep{shi2024simplified}.